dqromney/markups/projects/training/amazon/aws/aws.md

         customer wants to under the costs involved with running applications or workloads over owned IT hardware verses AWS.
     - Lowering costs with AWS
-        - Helps your customer lower their costs through the use of a consumption-based model, AWS pricing models, and frequent price reductions.
+        - Helps your customer lower their costs through the use of a *consumption-based model*, *AWS pricing models*, and *frequent price reductions*.
+        - Consumption-based model  (1st Way)
-    - Customer migration challenges
+          - A Customer pays only for what they use.
-        - Over-provision vs. under-provision - Helps your customers avoid inefficiencies and financial losses by enabling your customers to launch the infrastructure they need when they need it.
-    - AWS Pricing Models
+        - AWS Pricing Models (2nd Way)
           - On-Demand
               - This is, typically, where customers start, in an effort to gauge their needs, and then switch to Reserved Instances, or RIs, once they know their demand baseline.
           - Reserved
+              - Can reduce costs by up to 75 percent versions On-Demand.
           - Spot
+              - AWS excess capacity sold for a deep discount is called a Spot Instance.
           - Dedicated
+              - Used for customers with regulatory or software licensing constraints who need their own hosts.
+        - Frequent Price Reductions (3rd Way)
+            - Economies of scale allows AWS to continually lower costs.
+            - Periodic price reductions, customers automatically receive the lower prices.
+    - Customer migration challenges
+        - Over-provision vs. under-provision - Helps your customers avoid inefficiencies and financial losses by enabling your customers to launch the infrastructure they need when they need it.
+        - Migration-related costs
+        - Shifting to an operational expenditure (opex) model
+    - AWS Flywheel:
+      - Lower infrastructure costs => Reduced Prices => More customers => More AWS usage => More infrastructure => Economies of scale => (Lower infrastructure costs) ...

 - Module 3: Staff Productivity
     - Quantifying the impact AWS has on staff productivity versus traditional IT
     - Customer examples